kyma-project/kyma/docs/01-overview/02-main-areas/service-mesh/smsh-02-default-istio-setup-in-kyma.md

 ## Istio components

-This list shows the available Istio components and the components enabled in Kyma:
+This list shows the available Istio components and addons.
+Check which of those are enabled in Kyma:

 | Component | Enabled |
 | :--- | :---: |